VESUS: Varied Emotion in Syntactically Uniform Speech

 The actors received a paper copy of the script.
 They were first asked to read the entire script aloud in a neutral voice.
 This process was repeated for each of the following emotions: happiness, sadness, anger, and fear.
 The actors were instructed to pause between utterances to given themselves time to reset.
 They were also given a break between each script reading.
 Finally, we asked the actor to rate his/her level of confidence in each of their emotional portrayals (scale: 1–10).

 We have also used Amazon Mechanical Turk (AMT) to crowd source ten emotional annotations for each of the 12,594 utterances.
 Our AMT task involves listening to a single recorded utterance and answering two simple questions.
 First, users were asked which emotion (happiness, sadness, anger, fear, neutral) best describes the attitude of the speaker.
 Users were explicitly instructed to base their decision on the tone of voice rather than on the semantic content.
 Second, users were asked to rate their level of confidence in their selected emotion (scale: 1–5).
 We did not query secondary emotional categories in this study to avoid influencing gut emotional reactions.

 VESUS will be made freely available for academic use.
 To gain access to the database, fill out this form.
 You will be provided a download link once the database goes live.
 Additionally, please cite the following paper in any work that uses VESUS:

 J. Sager, R. Shankar, J. Reinhold, and A. Venkataraman.
 VESUS: A Crowd-Annotated Database to Study Emotion Production and Perception in Spoken English.
-To Appear in Interspeech: Conf of the International Speech Communication Association, 2019.
+In Proc.
+Interspeech: Conf of the Intl Speech Communication Association, pp. 316-320, 2019.